Flipism: Similar concepts

 In game theory, negotiations, nuclear deterrence, diplomacy and other conflict theories—rationality, realpolitik or realism can themselves limit strategies and results.
 They can limit the ability of a player to make demands or get its own way through bluffing, bullying, instilling fear, causing apprehension, or psychologically manipulation or sending a heeded warning — and therefore can increase the likelihood that an opposing party may engage in objectionable or unwelcome behavior.
 If one knows the lines and can predict the response, then predictability and proportionality become a restraint, not a virtue.
 Consequently, "taunting a junkyard dog (Note: An aggressive dog that guards a scrap yard or junkyard) is OK, if you know you are beyond the reach of its tether."
 Thus irrationality (real or perceived) can be an important countervailing tool or strategy, particularly as a deterrent and if it engenders hesitation, fear, negotiation and resolution, or change of course.
 However, alternate strategies such as honesty, building a climate of trust, respect, using intermediaries, mediation or other forms of conflict resolution, sanctions, patience, process, data and reasoning might still be available, as might strategies like so-called win-win bargaining (also called "interest-based" bargaining) – which tries to reach an accord based on interests, not necessarily on positions, power, rights or distribution.
 Another approach is Cooperative bargaining and gain sharing.

-In popular culture

-Flipism is a film trope that is used to argue for "the supremacy of free will in a chaotic world".